ethereum-optimism/community-hub/src/docs/guides/token-dev.md

 ---
-title: Adding an ERC20 token to the Standard Bridge
+title: Adding an ERC20 token to the standard bridge
 lang: en-US
 ---